-Dr. Matt long and David Lowes spend time with Britain's greatest ever paralympian Baroness Tanni Grey-Thompson, who provides an insight into the unique pressures of the paralympic games.
+Dr Matt long and David Lowes spend time with Britain's greatest ever Paralympian Baroness Tanni Grey-Thompson, who provides an insight into the unique pressures of the Paralympic games.

-In a glittering career which spanned 14 years between Seoul in 1988 and Athens in 2004, Tanni Grey-Thompson won a staggering total of 16 Paralympic medals, including 11 golds.
+In a glittering career that spanned 14 years between Seoul in 1988 and Athens in 2004, Tanni Grey-Thompson won a staggering total of 16 Paralympic medals, including 11 golds.
 She held over 30 world records and won the London Marathon six times between 1992 and 2002.

 Tanni tells us that, "Training in a Paralympic year should not be materially different from training in a year where the Games do not take place.
 It is the same approach in terms of periodisation".
 She tells us that the main problem that athletes may face is "the added pressure that a Paralympic Games brings".
 This kind of pressure can lead to what Quinn (2011) refers to as 'overtraining syndrome'.
 To avoid this Team GB's Paralympic athletes may utilise a variety of tests of recovery.
-One such tool is the orthostatic heart rate test, developed by Finnish Professor of Exercise Physiology Heikki Rusko.
-Whilst researching Olympic level cross country skiers, Rusko advised athletes to do the following:
+One such tool is the orthostatic heart rate test, developed by the Finnish Professor of Exercise Physiology Heikki Rusko.
+While researching Olympic level cross-country skiers, Rusko advised athletes to do the following:

 Having graduated with a degree in Politics from that centre of sporting excellence, Loughborough University in 1991, Tanni tells us that, "A Paralympic village is a bit like being at University when you live in halls".
 She maintains that time management is paramount.
 "Our athletes will have lots of dead time that they perhaps do not when they are at home, so keeping your discipline is important".
 Sleep was pivotal for Tanni as she asserts, "As long as I am not cold I can sleep anywhere.
-I used to be able to take a pillow and blanket and even get some sleep at the track before competition!"
-Whilst not necessarily advocating this method for all Team GB Paralympians the point about sleep as an inherent mode of recovery is well made.
+I used to be able to take a pillow and blanket and even get some sleep at the track before the competition!"
+While not necessarily advocating this method for all Team GB Paralympians the point about sleep as an inherent mode of recovery is well made.

 Research by Cheri Mah (2009) of the Stanford Sleep Disorders Clinic and Research Laboratory has demonstrated that getting more sleep leads to better performance for athletes across a range of sports.
-In monitoring the Stanford University women's tennis team for five weeks and varying their sleep patterns it was found that those athletes who increased their sleep time ran faster sprints and hit more accurate tennis shots than those who had less sleep.
-In particular, slow-wave sleep is crucial for Team GB athletes, because it facilitates the release of growth hormone from the pituitary gland which is situated at the base of the brain.
-This in turn stimulates a range of physiological effects including muscle growth and repair, fat burning and bone building.
+In monitoring the Stanford University women's tennis team for five weeks and varying their sleep patterns, it was found that those athletes who increased their sleep time ran faster sprints and hit more accurate tennis shots than those who had less sleep.
+In particular, slow-wave sleep is crucial for Team GB athletes, because it facilitates the release of growth hormone from the pituitary gland, which is situated at the base of the brain.
+This, in turn, stimulates a range of physiological effects including muscle growth and repair, fat burning, and bone building.

 The Paralympic stadium

-In a nutshell I would say "Enjoy it because it will go in a flash".
-After you turn your television off as the Paralympic flame flickers out on Sunday 9th September, if you have spent the past 12 days watching athletes who happen to have a disability rather than disabled athletes then Baroness Grey Thompson will have left a legacy far greater than the sum of 11 Paralympic gold medals and her being unable to join both Redgrave and Lewis on a BBC stage some 12 years ago will not have been in vain.
+In a nutshell, I would say "Enjoy it because it will go in a flash".
+After you turn your television off as the Paralympic flame flickers out on Sunday 9th September, if you have spent the past 12 days watching athletes who happen to have a disability rather than disabled athletes, then Baroness Grey Thompson will have left a legacy far greater than the sum of 11 Paralympic gold medals and her being unable to join both Redgrave and Lewis on a BBC stage some 12 years ago will not have been in vain.

-If you quote information from this page in your work then the reference for this page is:
+If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Dr. Matt Long is a British Athletics Coach Education Tutor.
-David Lowes is a former international athlete, Level 4 British Athletics coach and Coaching Editor of Athletics Weekly.
+Dr Matt Long is a British Athletics Coach Education Tutor.
+David Lowes is a former international athlete, Level 4 British Athletics coach, and Coaching Editor of Athletics Weekly.